JohanJacobs/Head_First_Design_Patterns/README.md

 ## Chapter 9 - Composite Pattern
 >**Allows you to compose objects into 'tree data structures' to represent part-whole hierarchies.
 Composite lets clients treat individual objects and compositions of objects uniformly**
->- Build structures of objects in the form of tress that contain both compositions of objects and individual objects as nodes.
+>- Build structures of objects in the form of trees that contain both compositions of objects and individual objects as nodes.
 >- Apply the same operations over both composites and individual

 ## Chapter 10 - State Pattern